renemonroy/react-row/README.md

 React component created to build complex layouts based on rows and columns (optionally resizable) throught the use of **flex**.

 ## Overview
 The idea is simple.
 You add children components to a `<Row />` and each child will be appended into columns.
 Each `<Column />` act as container where its dimension is calculated automatically by changing flex values.

-Requires **react-draggable** to support resizing.
+Requires **react-draggable** to support resizing and the code is written using ES6 with Babel.
+A module blunder like Webpack will be needed.

 ## Usage
 Simply add as immediate children all those components that you want to be in different columns.